CSE's Ambassador Program

 To me, the most important aspects of the Community Ambassador program have to do with community and collective action.
 The program has supported me to join a community of STEM faculty who share a common commitment to diversity, equity, inclusion, and accountability.
 It is validating to see my values reflected in coworkers, and it is illuminating to learn from and with them about systemic oppression and visions for liberation at Western, in STEM, and beyond.
 The program has also supported the Community Ambassadors to take collective action to respond to distressing current events.
 For example, in response to the 2020 Black Lives Matter protests, Community Ambassadors raised funds to endow a scholarship for Black STEM students.
 Going forward, I’m optimistic that the Community Ambassador program will continue to prioritize material investment in the success of Western students, staff, and faculty from marginalized groups.Dimitri R. Dounas-Frazer, Ph.D. (he/him)Faculty Ambassador since 2019

 Faculty Ambassadors act as a liaison between students, faculty, staff and the Dean of CSE.
 CSE Faculty Ambassadors seek to engage in issues around advocacy, equity, and diversity in STEM.
-Two of our SMATE faculty are Faculty Ambassadors (you can find a full list of the faculty ambassadors on the CSE ambassadors page):
+One of our SMATE Faculty is an Ambassador (you can find a full list of the faculty ambassadors on the CSE ambassadors page):